-11 Significance results are based on robust standard errors adjusted for clustering on individuals.
+&lt;sup>11 Significance results are based on robust standard errors adjusted for clustering on individuals.
 Regression results are available on request.

-12 To control for risk preferences we include for each subject the switching point in the lottery of stage 1.
+&lt;sup>12 To control for risk preferences we include for each subject the switching point in the lottery of stage 1.
 Two subjects did not have monotonous preferences and were therefore excluded from the analysis.
-If someone never played the more risky lottery they were assigned a switching point of one.
-Likewise if someone always played the risky lottery was assigned a switching point of 12.
+If someone always played the risky lottery he was assigned a switching point of 12.